 Here’s the thing, if you charge extra for deep tissue, it should actually be a deep tissue massage.
 Additionally, there’s no reason she couldn’t have worked my pectorals at least enough to count it.

 Here’s the deal, I have no desire to see or touch anyone’s junk, and in 12 years I’ve only been forced to see that 3 times, all of which I put the kibosh on by pulling out a towel.
 Yet, when someone brings a problem, a hurt, that lies where their junk is, I still fix it.
 It’s called, keep it covered with the sheet, and if you really have to get super close-you have them hold it out of the way.
 It doesn’t matter if it’s a man and his penis or a woman and her breasts.
 Move it over and I’ll get the job done.
 There’s been twice where a womans breasts were so large I had them lay on their side to allow gravity to get them out of the way.
 Effing get creative if you have to, but fix the damn problem.
-So if I, as a therapist, tell you my pecs hurt and I’ve approved working on them, them you better damn well do it.
+So if I, as a therapist, tell you my pecs hurt and I’ve approved working on them, then you better damn well do it.
 Grazing them with your pinky finger doesn’t count.
+See picture, excerpt from textbook: “Trail Guide to the Body” by Andrew Biel

 Additionally there’s simply no reason that she didn’t get my rhomboids, or really any of my shoulders and arms better than she did.